Daniel Guérin: Political activism

 In 1939, he moved to Oslo to work for the International Revolutionary Marxist Centre, a London-based group of small socialist parties.
 He was detained by Nazi troops in April 1940, but was released only a couple months later because of health reasons.
 In 1942, Germany ordered all French citizens to return home.
 He settled back in Paris and took up editing radical anti-war propaganda from both sides of the conflict.
 After 1945, Guérin was less supportive of Trotskyism, and he became more interested in anarchism.
 He began to research and write about the history of anarchism, and joined several anarchist organizations.

 From 1946 to 1949, Guérin spent time traveling across America, meeting with political leaders and activists, including C. L. R. James and W. E. B. Du Bois.
 He expressed strong mistrust of the United States but empathized with those who experienced discrimination within it: "I have an unshakeable faith in the future of the American people.
 It must not be confused with a few monopolies which dishonour it in the eyes of the world."
 (His skepticism was noted; between 1950 and 1957 he was not allowed a visa to visit the U.S.) Guérin documented his experiences and new knowledge in a 2-volume collected called Où va le peuple américain?
-(Where Are the American People Going?), parts of which were later publishd in Décolonisation du Noir américain (Decolonisation of the Black American) in 1963, and Africains du Nouveau Monde (Africans of the New World) in 1984.
+(Where Are the American People Going?), parts of which were later published in Décolonisation du Noir américain (Decolonisation of the Black American) in 1963, and Africains du Nouveau Monde (Africans of the New World) in 1984.